-My career is in Data Engineering, I hold a Bachelors of Science in Economics, and until recently I have been a major skeptic of cryptocurrency.
+My career is in Data Engineering, I hold a Bachelors of Science in Economics, and until recently I have been a major skeptic of Bitcoin & other cryptocurrencies.
 I wasn’t an early adopter because I felt there were economic weaknesses that made the investment too risky.

 But after the crash, I came across an interesting perspective that changed my skepticism to interest.
 I wanted to share my change of mind so enthusiasts and skeptics could better understand their counterpart’s point of view.